-If the emergency room or urgent care center decides that you must stay overnight in a hospital, please call the DHMP Out-Of-Network Hospitalization Line at 303-602-2162 as soon as you can to let us know about your hospitalization.
+If the emergency room or urgent care center decides that you must stay overnight in a hospital, the facility will need to call the DHMP Out-Of-Network Hospitalization Line at 303-602-2162 as soon as possible to let us know about your hospitalization.
 DHMP will work with the providers at the hospital to make sure you are getting the care you need.
 When you are healthy enough, the other hospital providers will allow DHMP to transfer you to Denver Health.
 If you say no to the transfer to Denver Health, you may have to pay for the rest of the services you get at the other hospital.